centreon/centreon-documentation/versioned_docs/version-20.10/installation/prerequisites.md

 id: prerequisites
 title: Prerequisites
 ---
+import Tabs from '@theme/Tabs';
+import TabItem from '@theme/TabItem';

 The Centreon web interface is compatible with the following web browsers:

 * Google Chrome (latest version at the time of Centreon software release and above).
 Please visit the [Google Chrome FAQ](https://support.google.com/chrome/a/answer/188447?hl=en) for a description of the Chrome support policy.
 * Mozilla Firefox (latest version at the time of Centreon software release and above).
 Please visit the [Mozilla FAQ](https://www.mozilla.org/en-US/firefox/organizations/faq/) for a description of the Firefox support policy.
 * Apple Safari (latest version at the time of Centreon software release and above)
 * Microsoft Edge Chromium (latest version at the time of Centreon software release and above)